-The amount of oxygen a patient needs, and how often it should be used, depends upon the results of the blood-oxygen tests.
-The amount of oxygen a patient needs is called the oxygen flow rate.
+The amount of oxygen a person needs, and how often it should be used, depends upon the results of the blood-oxygen tests.
+The amount of oxygen a person needs is called the oxygen flow rate.
 This describes the number of liters of oxygen that is delivered per minute.
-The amount a patient needs during exercise or sleeping might be different than the amount they need while at rest.
+The amount a person needs during exercise or sleeping might be different than the amount they need while at rest.

 Sometimes, people with COPD need short-term oxygen therapy to help improve blood oxygen levels that are too low because of a respiratory infection or COPD flare-up, for instance.
-In those cases, patients may be able to stop oxygen therapy once they have recovered from the infection or flare-up.
+In those cases, they may be able to stop oxygen therapy once they have recovered from the infection or flare-up.
 Some people with COPD may only need oxygen during certain times, like when they are being active or sleeping.

 Other people with COPD may need to have long-term oxygen therapy.
 Long-term means that they need to receive oxygen for 15 to 24 hours every day.
 This is more common during the later stages of the disease.

 People who need long-term oxygen therapy can use portable oxygen delivery units that allow them to be active and take part in many of their usual day-to-day activities.
-Healthcare providers can help advise about activities that are safe to do while using oxygen.
+Doctors can help advise about activities that are safe to do while using oxygen.

 How is the oxygen supplied?

-Oxygen therapy can be carried out at home, or in a hospital or other healthcare location.
+Oxygen therapy can be carried out at home, or in a hospital, or other healthcare settings.
 Long-term oxygen therapy is more likely to take place in the person's home.
 There are different ways that oxygen can be delivered into a person's lungs, such as:1

 - Face mask